Essentials of Christianity

 Jesus instituted the church – His church (Mat 16:18).
 It is a mix of people from all nations and races who have given their lives over to Jesus and who now live for Him.

 But man has ‘institutionalised’ an institution, and today many Protestant churches suffer from a formal imposed structure of worship and fellowship.
+They present a corrupt, worldly view of Christianity.
 So, increasingly in the West we see the rise of small informal house churches (see sketch).
 This may, in part, be a response to increasing marginalisation of the institutionalised church from western governments.
 In the extreme, the ‘underground church’ meets when there is fear of persecution.
 In general, so long as biblical teachings and practices are undertaken by such informal church groups, it really does not matter what format is followed.

 The important point is to distinguish between Christ’s true Church and the false (apostate) church.
 The true church has all the characteristics of the early informal church described in Acts 2:37-47.
 The false church is worldly, often highly structured, and lukewarm (Rev 3:14-22).